rascalmicro/rascal-www/_static/basic-tutorial-python-on-the-rascal.markdown

  * <code>do_something()</code> is where you put the code that does the real work.
 You can control the Rascal's hardware with the [Pytronics library][1] or use other Python libraries to do whatever you want-- tweet something, solve a differential equation, generate an image, whatever.
  * <code>'/page.html'</code> is the name of the page that you want to send back to the browser afterwards.
 Sometimes, you don't need to send back a response, so you can leave this line blank or send back a diagnostic message like "It worked."

-Here's what a function might look like filled in.
+Here's what the example function might look like filled in.
 $$code(lang=python)
 @public.route('/send-to-lcd', methods=['POST'])
 def send_to_lcd():
+    data = request.form['serial_text']
-    pytronics.send_serial(request.form['serial_text'], 9600)
+    pytronics.serialWrite(data, 9600)
     return render_template('/lcd.html')
 $$/code

 Assuming the same IP address as before, if you sent an HTTP POST request containing form data <code>serial_text: Hamilton</code> to <code>http://192.168.1.101/send-to-lcd</code>, the <code>send_to_lcd()</code> function would be executed.
 It would retrieve the word "Hamilton" from the request and send it out the Rascal's serial port at a rate of 9600 bits per second.
 Then, it would send back a copy of the <code>lcd.html</code> template to your browser.

+Note the two bits of magic that occurred here.
+The Rascal knew what Python code to execute because your POST request went to <code>/send-to-lcd</code>, and it also magically pulled whatever data was included in the POST into a structure called <code>request.form</code>, so you could retrieve it with <code>request.form['serial_text']</code>.

 ## More detail ##